wasp-lang/wasp/web/docs/language/features.md

 ### Fields

 #### `wasp: dict` (required)
 Wasp compiler configuration.
-It is a dictionary a single field:
+It is a dictionary with a single field:
 -  `version: string` (required) - version declares the compatible Wasp versions for the app.
 It should contain a valid [SemVer range](https://github.com/npm/node-semver#ranges).

 :::info